Q: How long is the approval process for new membership applications?

 A: No. U.S. residency is not required to be an AVMA member.
 Anyone who has earned a professional degree in veterinary medicine from a school or college of veterinary medicine is eligible to join.

-Q: I just graduated from vet school this year.
+Q: I just graduated from veterinary school this year.
 Do I need to complete an application for membership?

 Q: I am a graduate from a foreign veterinary graduate school; do I need to be an AVMA member to practice in the United States?

 A: You do not need to be an AVMA member in order to practice in the United States.
 However, you do need to be licensed.
 As a graduate of a non-AVMA-accredited school, you have to complete a certification program such as the Educational Commission for Foreign Veterinary Graduates® (ECFVG) or the Program for the Assessment of Veterinary Equivalence (PAVE) before sitting for the North American Veterinary Licensing Examination (NAVLE) and possibly a state licensing exam.
 If you have questions about the certification program and process, contact ECFVG at ECFVGavma [dot] org (ECFVG[at]avma[dot]org).

 Q: My membership has lapsed and is not currently active.
 How do I reinstate my expired membership?

 A: If your membership became inactive this year, you may still be able to renew it online.
 If your membership has lapsed for more than a year, you’ll need to complete a new online application.